byu-cpe/Maeser/sphinx-docs/development/graphs.md

 Like the Pipeline RAG, the Universal RAG takes in multiple vectorstores per chat branch, but unlike the Pipeline RAG, it can retrieve from multiple vectorstores simultaneously, allowing the chatbot to use as many vectorstores as needed to answer a user's question.

-In almost all cases, Universal RAG is a better option compared to Pipeline RAG.

 ### When to use Universal RAG

 Universal RAG is the best choice when: